Pasek and Paul: Films

 In collaboration with Alan Menken, Pasek and Paul wrote the lyrics for two new songs for Disney's 2019 live action film adaptation of Aladdin.
 The film also includes original 1992 song compositions written by Menken, Howard Ashman, and Tim Rice.
-Pasek and Paul will also write songs for Disney's upcoming live-action film, Snow White.

 Pasek and Paul also adapted Dear Evan Hansen as a feature film for Universal Pictures and director Stephen Chbosky.
 They wrote two new songs for the film, including "The Anonymous Ones," which was written in collaboration with Amandla Stenberg for the character of Alana Beck, whom Stenberg plays in the film.
 They also wrote "A Little Closer" for the character of Connor Murphy, played by Colton Ryan, who reprises the role in which he understudied in the Broadway production.
 Paul also composed the film's underscore with Dan Romer.
 It premiered at the 2021 Toronto International Film Festival on September 9, 2021, followed by a release in theaters on September 24, 2021.

-They then wrote original songs for Sony Pictures Animation's live-action/animated adaptation of Bernard Waber's children's book Lyle, Lyle, Crocodile.
-It was released on November 18, 2022.
+The duo has also written original songs for Sony Pictures Entertainment's live-action/animated adaptation of Bernard Waber's children's book Lyle, Lyle, Crocodile (released on October 7, 2022) and Apple Original Films' Spirited (November 11).
+Pasek and Paul have also written new songs for Disney's live-action remake of Snow White, released in March of 2025.
+They also collaborated with Pharrell Williams on songs for the semi-autobiographical musical drama Golden, reuniting them with Steven Levenson for the first time since Dear Evan Hansen.
+In February of 2025 it was announced that Golden was shelved and would never see release in any capacity.

+It was also revealed in July of 2025 by Deadline that both Pasek and Paul would be writing new music for the upcoming Warner Bros.
+Pictures Animation CGI animated adaptation of the classic Dr. Suess story, "Oh, the Places You'll Go" featuring the voices of Ariana Grande and Josh Gad with a 2028 expected release.